๐Ÿ’ŠIntro to Pharmacology

 Excretion

-Compare: Metabolism vs. Excretion—both eliminate drug activity, but metabolism transforms the molecule while excretion removes it unchanged or as metabolites.
-If an exam asks about drug accumulation in renal failure, focus on excretion; for drug interactions involving enzyme inhibitors, focus on metabolism.
+Compare: Metabolism vs. Excretion: both eliminate drug activity, but metabolism transforms the molecule while excretion removes it unchanged or as metabolites.
+If an exam asks about drug accumulation in renal failure, focus on excretion.
+For drug interactions involving enzyme inhibitors, focus on metabolism.

 Quantifying Drug Availability

 These parameters help you calculate and predict how much drug actually reaches its target.
-They're essential for dosing calculations and understanding why the same dose produces different effects in different patients.
+They're essential for dosing calculations and for understanding why the same dose produces different effects in different patients.

 Bioavailability